hchardin3/KalmanFiltering/README.md

 ### Update it

+On each epoch, update the filter to approximate the new state of the system.

 For this use the update method, that is common to each filter:

     my_filter.update(*args)

+Make sure to give it all the required arguments (i.e at least the real-world measurement y and eventually the control u (just put in a zero array of the corresponding size if there is no control vector in your system)).

 ### Store the estimates

 On each update, make sure to store the estimate (in a list or an array).
+You can use the get_estimate() method that is common to each filter.